 Elected to Pembrokeshire County Council in 2017, Sam has a strong record of standing up for his community, providing practical support for constituents and being their voice in the Council Chamber.

-Sam lists his political priorities as ensuring there are skilled job opportunities for local people, supporting the Welsh NHS with the resources it needs and developing the rural economy of West Wales, building upon the positives of both tourism and agriculture.
+Sam lists his political priorities as ensuring there are skilled job opportunities for local people, supporting the Welsh NHS with the resources it needs and developing the rural economy of West Wales, building upon the positives of both tourism, agriculture and renewable energy.

-Outside of politics, Sam is the current Chairman of the Pembrokeshire Federation of Young Farmers’ Clubs, having previously won several competitions at Welsh and National level, including public speaking, on stage entertainments and rural affairs competitions.
+Outside of politics, Sam is a former Chairman of the Pembrokeshire Federation of Young Farmers’ Clubs, having previously won several competitions at Welsh and National level, including public speaking, on stage entertainments and rural affairs competitions.

 Sam is also a keen sportsman.
-In the summer months he is seen playing cricket across Pembrokeshire and Carmarthenshire while during the winter, Sam plays football and rugby locally.
+In the summer months he is seen playing cricket and golf across Pembrokeshire and Carmarthenshire while during the winter, Sam plays football and rugby locally.